Kolyunya/string-processor/README.md

 * [CamelCaseFormatter](https://github.com/Kolyunya/string-processor/blob/master/sources/CaseSwitcher/CamelCaseFormatter.php) - A processor which formats a string to the `CamelCase`.
 * [KebabCaseFormatter](https://github.com/Kolyunya/string-processor/blob/master/sources/CaseSwitcher/KebabCaseFormatter.php) - A processor which formats a string to the `kebab-case`.
 * [SnakeCaseFormatter](https://github.com/Kolyunya/string-processor/blob/master/sources/CaseSwitcher/SnakeCaseFormatter.php) - A processor which formats a string to the `snake_case`.
+* [UpperCaseFormatter](https://github.com/Kolyunya/string-processor/blob/master/sources/CaseSwitcher/UpperCaseFormatter.php) - A processor which formats a string to the `UPPER CASE`.
+* [LowerCaseFormatter](https://github.com/Kolyunya/string-processor/blob/master/sources/CaseSwitcher/LowerCaseFormatter.php) - A processor which formats a string to the `lower case`.
 * [Multiprocessor](https://github.com/Kolyunya/string-processor/blob/master/sources/Multiprocessor.php) - A processor which combines multiple processors.